 The major projects presently being undertaken

-3. Marketing Terminal at Devongonthi, Bangalore
+1. Marketing Terminal at Devongonthi, Bangalore

-We are constructing a Marketing Terminal at Devangonthi, Bengaluru, to cater to business primarily in the state of Karnataka.
-The Terminal would receive finished petroleum products (MS, HSD & ATF) through the existing PMHB pipeline from MRPL.
+Marketing Terminal at Devangonthi, Bengaluru, is being constructed to cater bussiness primarily in state of Karnataka.
+The terminal would receive finished petroleum products (MS, HSD and ATF) through the existing PMHB pipeline from MRPL.
 The supplies of petroleum products to the retail outlets / customer / aviation stations would be met through road tankers.
 M/s.
-Nauvata Engineering Private Limited is a Project Management Consultant.
-Tendering for the execution of the project is in progress.
-The Terminal is scheduled to be completed by May 2023.
+Nauvata Engineering Private Limited is the Consultant for the project.
+LSTK tender for Tankages and associated civil, mechanical, piping, electrical, instrumentation and fire-fighting is placed on M/s.
+Vishal Structurals Private Limited and for Civil and Structural works on M/s.
+SRR Projects Private Limited.
+Construction activities have commenced and the Terminal is scheduled to be completed by third quarter of FY 2023-24.

-4. 2G Ethanol
+2. 2G Ethanol

-6. CCR-1 Revamp
+3. CCR-1 Revamp

-7. PFCC Stack Wet Gas Scrubber System
+4. PFCC Flue Gas Wet Scrubber System

-Petrochemical Fluidized Catalytic Cracking (PFCC) unit processes unconverted oil from hydrocracker units, straight run low sulphur vacuum gas oil and hydrotreated heavy coker gas oil and converts into value-added products such as propylene, LPG and gasoline.
-During this process, carbon is deposited on the catalyst, which reduces the ability of the catalyst to aid the cracking process.
-The carbon is then burnt off, and the catalyst is regenerated.
+Petrochemical Fluidized Catalytic Cracking (PFCC) unit processes unconverted oil from Hydrocracker units, straight run low sulphur vacuum gas oil and hydro treated heavy coker gas oil and converts into value added products such as propylene, LPG and gasoline.
+During this process, carbon is deposited on the catalyst which reduces the ability of the catalyst to aid the cracking process.
+The carbon is then burnt off and the catalyst is regenerated.
 The regeneration process produces flue gas which passes through a system of cyclones and separators to remove catalyst fines.
-The project is conceived to reduce the SPM limit in the flue gas of PFCC as a pollution control measure and to meet emission norms.
+The project is conceived to reduce SPM limit in flue gas of PFCC as pollution control measure.
 M/s.
-Thyssenkrupp Industrial Solutions (India) Private Ltd. is the Project Management Consultant for the project.
-Mechanical Completion of the project is scheduled in the first quarter of FY 2023-24.
+Thyssenkrupp Industrial Solutions (India) Private Ltd. is the Project Management Consultant and M/s.
+Kalpataru Power Transmission Limited is the LSTK contractor for the project.
+Mechanical Completion of the project is scheduled in second quarter of FY 2023-24.